-According to dog enthusiast Cesar Milan, "one of the worst heat-related tragedies is when people believe the old myth that long fur insulates a dog and keeps them cool.
+According to dog trainer and TV personality Cesar Millan, "one of the worst heat-related tragedies is when people believe the old myth that long fur insulates a dog and keeps them cool.
 This is true for a few seconds, but after a minute or so, the coat begins to hold in body heat."
 The same is true for cats.
 Imagine how that must feel?

 Pets can overheat the same way you can.
 Their bodies get hot, and if they have no way to cool down they suffer.
-In the same way that we can't leave our pets in a closed hot car, neither can we leave them in a hot house.
+We don't leave our pets in a stuffy car, why would we leave them in a hot house?
 Humans are able to reduce their body temperatures by releasing sweat to the surface of the skin.
 Furry pets can't.
 That is why it is so important to consider cooling you furry friend with a small air conditioner.

 Whether you're out running errands or you're gone to work, you can relax knowing that you've left your pet in a comfortable, safe environment until you return.

 5 More Ways to Keep Your Pet Safe This Summer